materialsvirtuallab/pyhull/docs/index.rst

 2000         6   20.64062 0.41188 0.42673
 ============ === ======== ======= ========

-It is clear from the above table that pyhull outperforms scipy.spatial for large number of points in higher dimensions.
-Also, pyhull is tested to be safe in terms of usage with Python multiprocessing, unlike a subprocess call to qhull.

 The figures below show the scaling of the ConvexHull, DelaunayTri and VoronoiTess classes with number of points and dimension of points.
 You may